Anna in the Tropics: Recognition

-Film adaptation
+Adaptations

 The Hollywood Reporter reports that Academy Award nominee, Lee Daniels (Precious) has signed on to develop a film based on the play—which is being produced by Mankind Entertainment.

+Pulitzer Prize-winning composer and longtime collaborator of Cruz, Gabriela Lena Frank, will premiere an opera based on the play at the Houston Grand Opera in 2028, starring soprano Ailyn Pérez.